Welcome

 My most widely used software is the Molecular Modelling Toolkit, a Python library for molecular simulations, first published in 1997.
 It is used mainly by scientists developing new simulation and analysis methods, but also for developing end-user applications.
 If you use Chimera or nMOLDYN, to name but two examples, you are also using MMTK, perhaps without being aware of it.

-Another step towards more trustworthy computational science is my digital scientific notation project Leibniz.
-It will permit writing down computational models as distinct entities from software that implements them.
+As a step towards making computational science more convivial, I have been working on a digital scientific notation called Leibniz.
+Ultimately, I hope it will permit writing down computational models as entities distinct from any software that implements them.
 Such explicitly represented models can be analyzed, compared, and discussed in the scientific literature, and also become part of formal specifications for scientific software.